uncouthregions/jonathanpaulmitchell/content/post/disability-and-prosthesis.md

 Heidegger, M. (2013), 'The Question Concerning Technology', *The Question Concerning Technology and Other Essays*, 3--35, New York: Harper Perennial.

-Horkheimer, M. and T. W. Adorno (2007), *Dialectic of Enlightenment*, First, ed.
-G. S. Noerr, Stanford: Stanford University Press.
+Horkheimer, M. and T. W. Adorno (2007), *Dialectic of Enlightenment*, Stanford: Stanford University Press.

 LaMarre, T. (2012), 'Afterword: Humans and Machines', *Gilbert Simondon and the Philosophy of the Transindividual*, Technologies of Lived Abstraction, 90--107, London: MIT
 Press.